apparena/docs/docs/api/050-config.rst

 ~~~~~~~~~~~~~~~~

 As you can see, the meta field became an object with the newly created information on the top level.
 To create
-sub-level objects, an object can be submitted.
+sub-levels, an object can be submitted.
 This way it is possible to create objects with unlimited depth.
 An example of a sub-level object:

 .. sourcecode:: js